 While drinking at Dick Mack’s the bartender told us that McCarthy’s Bar in fact had the best pub food in town, so it was next on our list.
 We need to get something in our stomachs before this beer drinking caught up with us.
 Though back in the day McCarthy’s used to serve as a grocery store and bakery, today it’s just a dang good pub.

-I ordered a large bowl of chili which was recommended by the bartender and a pint of the black stuff, Guinness, which was recommended by every person in Ireland.
+I ordered a large bowl of chili which was recommended by the bartender and a pint of the black stuff, Guinness, which was recommended by every person in Ireland and could have been a meal in itself, possibly one of the best foods in the world.

 4. Foxy Johns